 Termination of physical restraint

-The staff involved in the use of physical restraint must continually assess for signs that the student in physical restraint is no longer presenting a risk of serious physical injury to themselves or another person.
+The staff involved in the use of physical restraint must continually assess for signs that the student in physical restraint is no longer presenting an imminent risk of serious physical injury to themselves or another person.

 A. The physical restraint ends immediately upon the cessation of imminent danger of serious physical injury to the student or another person 20-A M.R.S.A.§4014 (2)(C)